crabmusket/t3d-bones/tutorials/00_the_main_file/README.markdown

 This function is called when a client connects to the game.
 In a networked game, this may represent an actual client connection from the internet, but in our case, it's always a local connection from inside the engine.
-Don't worry - the internet isn't actually involved.
+Don't worry - no data is actually being transferred over the internet.
-Torque just likes to pretend it is.
+Torque just likes to pretend there is.

 The function starts the datablock transmission to the client.
-This basically copies all the server's datablocks (pieces of static information that specify gameplay) to the client.
+This basically copies all the server's datablocks (pieces of static information that specify object properties) to the client.
 Again, over the internet this would actually do something useful - here, since the client and server share the same memory space, it's just a hassle.
 I'm sure there must be some way to bypass this step, but I haven't figured it out yet.